 Different Animal Fats

 Fat from goats, sheep, llamas, alpacas, deer, moose, elk, caribou and other ungulates is hard and when rendered is called tallow.
 Fat from pigs, bear, and rabbit is soft fat, and when rendered is called lard.
 Fat from poultry such as duck, geese, and chickens is called “schmaltz” and is soft, almost liquid, at room temperature.
 The fat is rendered the same way regardless of the animal that it comes from.
-Softer fats render faster.
+Softer fats render faster, and fats from different animals should be rendered separately.

 The harder fats make a very good soap for laundry and other household cleaning products.
 It can be used as a bathing soap, as well, and is a good grease cutter.
 However, most bathing soap these days includes coconut oil and olive oil which provide luxurious lather, as well as skin moisturizing qualities.
-Softer fats are good for pastry and baking.
+Hard fats can also be used as suet for winter bird feeding, suet isn’t needed to feed summer birds, like hummingbirds.
+Softer fats are good for pastry and baking purposes.

 How to render fat into tallow